How to Recover from a Bad First Impression

 What you have done with Jim in those two statements is to get him thinking about which group that he wants to belong: Those who work hard only to retire one year before dying or those people working smart and retiring early.
 Or, those people that see an opportunity in every problem and those people that see problems in every opportunity laid before them.

 Jim’s brain switches from the mistake you made to deciding which group works best for him.
 His mind switches to survival mode with wanting to find a way to be in the MOST group crowd that works to his benefit.

 Learning how to recover from a bad first impression is learning to give them two choices to make for their survival.

 Choice one is the SOME crowd meaning the less popular.
 Choice two is the POPULAR crowd meaning what most people choose.

 Jim’s survival instinct always chooses the POPULAR crowd over the SOME crowd to shore up his financial future.
 The more you are aligned to the popular crowd, the more chances you have at success.

 Some Additional Recoveries

 “There are two types of people in the world.
-Those few that just accept whatever their boss gives them … and those many that want more.
+Those that just accept whatever their boss gives them … and those that want more.
 Wouldn’t you agree?
 That’s what I was trying to say.”

 How to recover from a bad first impression with your top tier prospects?
-Offer two choices upon which both parties agree One that is not so popular followed by the other choice which is popular.
+Offer two choices upon which both parties agree upon.
+One that is not so popular followed by the other choice which is popular.
 My first impression as a prospect of that kind of recovery would be impressive indeed.